enkore/i3pystatus/README.rst

 Generic mail checker

 The `backends` setting determines the backends to use.
-Currently available are:

 Settings: